ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * They run in-process, so any bugs in your Lua script can break every request.
 * They're run on every request/response to every URL.
-* They're inlined in the $productName$ YAML; as such, we do not recommend using Lua scripts for long, complex logic.
+* They're inlined in the Emissary YAML; as such, we do not recommend using Lua scripts for long, complex logic.

-If you need more flexible and configurable options, $AESproductName$ supports a [pluggable Filter system](/docs/edge-stack/latest/topics/using/filters/).
+If you need more flexible and configurable options, Ambassador Edge Stack supports a [pluggable Filter system](/docs/edge-stack/latest/topics/using/filters/).

 ##### Merge slashes

-* `merge_slashes: true` will cause $productName$ to merge adjacent slashes in incoming paths when doing route matching and request filtering.
+* `merge_slashes: true` will cause Emissary to merge adjacent slashes in incoming paths when doing route matching and request filtering.
 The default is `false`.

 For example, with `merge_slashes: true`, a request for `//foo///bar` would be matched to a `Mapping` with prefix `/foo/bar`.

 ##### Modify Default Buffer Size

-By default, the Envoy that ships with $productName$ uses a defailt of 1MiB soft limit for an upstream service's read and write buffer limits.
+By default, the Envoy that ships with Emissary uses a defailt of 1MiB soft limit for an upstream service's read and write buffer limits.
 This setting allows you to configure that buffer limit.
 See the [Envoy docs](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html?highlight=per_connection_buffer_limit_bytes) for more information.

 ```yaml
 buffer_limit_bytes: 5242880 # Sets the default buffer limit to 5 MiB
 ```

-##### Use $productName$ namespace for service resolution
+##### Use Emissary namespace for service resolution

-* `use_ambassador_namespace_for_service_resolution: true` tells $productName$ to assume that unqualified services are in the same namespace as $productName$.
+* `use_ambassador_namespace_for_service_resolution: true` tells Emissary to assume that unqualified services are in the same namespace as Emissary.
 The default is `false`.

-By default, when $productName$ sees a service name without a namespace, it assumes that the namespace is the same as the resource referring to the service.
+By default, when Emissary sees a service name without a namespace, it assumes that the namespace is the same as the resource referring to the service.
 For example, for this `Mapping`:

 ```yaml
 apiVersion: getambassador.io/v3alpha1